English

 Promoting reading

-We promote reading at home with our ‘Reading Rocks’ initiative where children can earn Dojo points for reading regularly, choosing books book lists of high quality texts that have been shared with parents, as well as those from our reading scheme, and taking care of the books, including their new reading record books.
-Class teachers will check the reading record books each week and award Dojo points to individual children accordingly.
+We promote reading at home with our ‘Reading Rocks’ initiative where children can earn Dojo points for reading regularly, choosing books from the book lists of high quality texts that have been shared with parents, as well as using the online reading platforms.
+Class teachers will check the online reading journals on Dojo each week and award Dojo points to individual children accordingly.
 Both the infant and junior class with the most points at the end of the half term will win a prize!

 We now have online reading to support pupils and families at home with reading.
 Click here to find out more and how to use the online reading system.